 My Final Conclusion About What I Believe Happened

-There is no doubt to me that foul play was involved.
+There is little doubt to me that foul play was involved.
 During all of the publicity, Panama was facing the possibility of its entire tourism industry being crushed.
 Plus, the authorities were probably embarrassed at how little control they had over the case.
 They accidentally exposed that “the emperor has no clothes”.

 Gangs in Latin America control the areas they live.
 Cases often go unsolved because the police and military know the dangers of confronting gangs.
 Police and military often will not investigate a case properly because they know their family members will end up dead.